michielmulders/royalty-fee-test-cases/blog-post.md

 You can find the full code at [case-normal.js](https://github.com/michielmulders/royalty-fee-test-cases/blob/main/case-normal.js).
 This example completes multiple steps:

-1. Transfer NFT from Rreasury->Alice (no royalty fee)
+1. Transfer NFT from Treasury->Alice (no royalty fee)
 2. Transfer NFT from Alice->Bob and Bob pays 10 Hbar to Alice (royalty fee is paid)
 3. Transfer NFT from Bob->Treasury (no royalty fee)